Why do ab exercises hurt my back?

 There are a number of ab exercises that don’t cause the spine’s parts to significantly move.

-Plank exercises are the most popular example.
+Plank exercises are the most popular examples.
 There are other exercises, like ‘stir-the-pot’ and ‘roll-outs,’ that are done on physio balls.
 There are also some crunch and sit-up type exercises that can be done with a neutral spine.

 There are more exercises in addition to those just listed.
 But spine-neutral exercises are not necessarily easy exercises.
 Some of them require a high degree of strength and coordination.
 Others require a very specific kind of muscle control and timing — abilities which may be out of reach for some exercisers — without which the exercise will be pointless.
 For those reasons, it’s a really good idea to book some time with a personal trainer to learn which spine neutral exercises can work for you.